sjo99-kr/DDRMemoryController/bfm/readme.md

 | tRP  | ✅ |
 | tRFC | ✅ |

-Timing is enforced via a dedicated `DRAMTimingCounter` separated from FSM logic.
+Timing is enforced via a dedicated `DRAMTimingCounter` in each "MemoryBankFSM" module.

 ---

 ## 🔄 Multi-Clock Behavior

 - `clk` : Command decoding and state transitions
-- `clk2x` : Burst-level data transfer
+- `clk2x` : Operates at double frequency to model DDR burst data timing.
 This allows realistic DDR burst modeling.

 ---